phase2/oa_webform/README.md

 Validation is in place to avoid conflicts for new webform components matching the currently configured honeypot element, which at the time of this writing is `url`.

-## Todos

-* Add panelizer settings after the fashion of OA Events or OA Wiki.
-* Check on general appearance of form elements.
-* Check on general appearance of webform submissions.
-* Configure honeypot.